NoobMaster9999/UIUCTF-2024-writeups/Crypto/X Marked The Spot/README.md

 # The Last Byte

 Just like we know the first 7 bytes of the flag, we also know the last byte of the flag: `}`.
 In our case, the key aligns perfectly with the flag so that the last character of the repeating key is the last character of the flag.
-As mentioned earlier, we can:
+As mentioned earlier:

-(Last byte of flag) XOR (Last byte of key) = Last byte of key!
-Use the script above but instead of first 7 just use the last one.
+(Last byte of flag) XOR (Last byte of ciphertext) = Last byte of key!
+Use the script above but instead of the first 7 bytes, use only the last one.

-Our entire key is: "hdiqbfj".
+Our entire key is: "hdiqbfjq".
 XOR the key with the ciphertext to get the flag!

 # Flag - uiuctf{n0t_ju5t_th3_st4rt_but_4l50_th3_3nd!!!!!}